 Enroll in Elementary or Middle School

-- If you have a zoned school, contact that school directly to register.
+- When schools are in session: If you have a zoned school, contact that school directly to register.

-- If you don't have a zoned school or would like to explore other options, visit a Family Welcome Center to register for school.
+- If you don't have a zoned school or would like to explore other options, contact a Family Welcome Center to register for school.

 Enroll in High School

 If your child has finished eighth grade, they can start high school.
-All new students enrolling in high school must visit a Family Welcome Center to register.
+All new students enrolling in high school must contact a Family Welcome Center to register.

 Transfers, Non-Resident Enrollment, and Charter Schools